tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 Dahlia shook her head.
 "But Frank is *special,* mommy.
 He even *talks.*"

-Brooke laughed.
 "No, honey.
 Porcelain dolls don't—"

 "But he *does*!"
 Dahlia shouted.

-Later, Dahlia showed us Frank's "secret talent."
+Later, Dahlia showed us Frank's secret talent.
 She stood him on the kitchen table and spoke to him.
 “All you have to do is start talking, and he talks back.”

 Brooke and I exchanged amused glances, but we played along.

 "How are you, Frank?"
-Dahlia said.

 *Kids are so cute,* I thought, expecting nothing to happen.